noortabishq/-E-commerce/README.md

-# Nova - Eommerce Website
+# Nova - E-commerce Website
 Nova is a fully responsive ecommerce website, a frontend project developed using HTML, CSS and JavaScript.

 # GET IN TOUCH